 In July 2001, the FERC ordered an evidentiary hearing to determine the amount of refunds due to California energy buyers for purchases made in the spot markets operated by the CalISO and the CalPX during the period from October 2, 2000 to June 20, 2001 (Refund Period).
 Proposed refunds are based on the calculation of mitigated market clearing prices for each hour.
 The FERC ruled that if the refunds required by the formula would cause a seller to recover less than its actual costs for the Refund Period, sellers may document these costs and limit their refund liability commensurately.
 In September 2005, Avista Energy submitted its cost filing claim pursuant to the FERC's August 2005 order.
 The filing was initially accepted by the FERC, but in March 2011, the FERC ordered Avista Energy to remove any return on equity in a compliance filing with the CalISO, which Avista Energy did in April 2011.
 A challenge to Avista Energy's cost filing by the California AG, the CPUC, PG&E and SCE was denied in July 2011 as a collateral attack on the FERC's prior orders accepting Avista Energy's cost filing.
-In July 2011, the California AG, the CPUC, PG&E and SCE filed a petition for review of the FERC's orders regarding Avista Energy's cost filing at the Ninth Circuit.
+In July 2011, the California AG, the CPUC, PG&E and SCE filed a petition for review of the FERC's orders regarding Avista Energy's cost filing with the Ninth Circuit.

 The 2001 bankruptcy of PG&E resulted in a default on its payment obligations to the CalPX.
 As a result, Avista Energy has not been paid for all of its energy sales during the Refund Period.
 Those funds are now in escrow accounts and will not be released until the FERC issues an order directing such release in the California refund proceeding.
 The CalISO continues to work on its compliance filing for the Refund Period, which will show "who owes what to whom."
 In July 2011, the FERC accepted the preparatory rerun compliance filings by the CalPX and CalISO, and responded to the CalPX request for guidance on issues related to completing the final determination of "who owes what to whom."
-The FERC directs both the CalISO and the CalPX to prepare and submit to the FERC their final refund rerun compliance filings.
+The FERC directed both the CalISO and the CalPX to prepare and submit to the FERC their final refund rerun compliance filings.
 The FERC's order also directs the CalPX to pay past due principal amounts to governmental entities.
-As of June 30, 2011, Avista Energy's accounts receivable outstanding related to defaulting parties in California were fully offset by reserves for uncollected amounts and funds collected from the defaulting parties.
+In February 2012, the FERC denied the challenges made to the July 2011 order by the California AG, the CPUC, PG&E and SCE.
+As of June 30, 2012, Avista Energy's accounts receivable outstanding related to defaulting parties in California were fully offset by reserves for uncollected amounts and funds collected from the defaulting parties.